fantastxmw/MobileShadowSocks/README.md

 The proxy settings are **indeed** set successfully if you don't see any alert views when turning on the switch.
 Sometimes they just don't show in the Settings.
 If you want to check it, call `scutil --proxy` in terminal.

 #### 6. Why cannot I use the app if I have iOS lower than 4.3 now?
 Apple has just abandoned ARMv6 support for Xcode and its compilers.
 Thus, at the moment, only ARMv7 devices with iOS 4.3 and above are supported.
-Really sorry, but I can nothing about this. :(
+Really sorry, but I can do nothing for this. :(

+However, if you need, the last [legacy version](https://github.com/linusyang/MobileShadowSocks/releases/tag/v0.2.4-3) supporting ARMv6 is still available for downloading.

 ### Credits
 * [Shadowsocks](https://github.com/clowwindy/shadowsocks) project created by @[clowwindy](https://github.com/clowwindy)